 About the Lecture Capture service

-The Lecture Capture system used at Griffith University is a system provided by Echo360.
-Lecture Capture recordings are made available to students via the EchoCenter that appears in the navigation menu of the relevant course site in Learning@Griffith.
-Please note that to access the recordings you will need to log in to Learning@Griffith with your Griffith University user name and password.
+The Lecture Capture system used at Griffith University is the Echo360 (Active Learning Platform).
+Recordings are made available to students via the link that appears in the navigation menu of the relevant course site in Learning@Griffith.

 Griffith University upgraded the Lecture Capture service in time for Trimester 3 2017.
 Recordings made prior to October 27th 2017 are still accessible to students, but will open in a different version of the Echo player.

 For detailed information about how to use Echo360, see: